 Advisory Board

 The Two Frontiers Project Advisory Board brings together experts in genetics, microbiology, marine ecology, and space biology.
-Their expertise in genome sequencing, synthetic biology, space genomics, coral microbiomes, conservation, and bioremediation guides 2FP’s mission to explore and protect diverse ecosystems.
+Their expertise in genome sequencing, synthetic biology, space genomics, coral microbiomes, and bioremediation guides 2FP’s mission to explore and ensure resilience across ecosystems.

 • George Church, Ph.D., is a pioneering geneticist, molecular engineer, and chemist known for his foundational contributions to genome sequencing, CRISPR gene editing, and synthetic biology.
 A professor at Harvard Medical School and MIT, he played a key role in the Human Genome Project and continues to drive advances in de-extinction, biotechnology, and personalized medicine.
 His research has led to groundbreaking applications in gene therapy, bioengineering, and the development of next-generation DNA sequencing technologies.